Flash fiction set in a cemetery

 |The shrill of the cicadas abruptly ceased as the large metallic door slowly squeaked open and a leather-faced demon stepped out of Falcon’s tomb.
 His reptilian skin glistened and bloodshot eyes squinted in the late-afternoon sunshine.

-“Two twenty five?” he repeated, exhaling putrid air.
+“Two Twenty Five?” the ghastly creature hissed; exhaling putrid air.
 His small shell-like ears pricked intently but he could only hear vague subterranean groaning.
+“Two Twenty Five.”

-He sauntered along the pathways, tearing away noxious weeds and checking tombstones against his dusty parchment.
+He sauntered along the labyrinth of overgrown pathways, tearing away at noxious weeds and checking tombstones against his dusty parchment.
 He was just about to give up when the ground shook violently.

-The concrete floor of a nearby grave crumbled to a fine powder.
+The concrete top of a nearby grave cracked and crumbled.
 With slow deliberate movements a skeleton awkwardly crawled its way out from under the ground.
 Dirt spilt from its filthy body as it wearily stretched its bony limbs and made toward the Phantom.

 “Two twenty five!” it said proudly, presenting a small engraved rock to the demon.